 Most of our claims are settled long before going to court.
 If we do not get a fair settlement, only then do we go to court.
 That’s why our approach – tested for some 45 years and in more than 70,000 WorkCover cases – works.

-Accredited Personal Injury Law Specialist - A Leader In Our Field
+Accredited Personal Injury Law Specialist - a leader in our field

 We are recognised by the Law Institute of Victoria as having accredited personal injury law specialists on staff.
 This is the highest professional level of recognition and accreditation within the legal profession and marks us a leader in our field.

-Why Choose A LIV Accredited Specialist?
+Why choose a LIV Accredited Specialist?

 - high degree of professional development

-- must pass a comprehensive examination
+- a comprehensive examination

-- accreditation must be renewed every three years.
+- accreditation renewal every three years.

 Choosing the right WorkCover compensation lawyer when you have been injured at work is one of the most important decisions you will ever make.